 Rebooting a device to make it work is one of the most classic fixes in the book.
 This method may seem slightly unconvincing, but many issues have been fixed simply by restarting the PC.
 Click on the Start Menu button and then the Power button.
 From the few options that appear, click on ‘Restart.’
-Once your PC is up and running again, try opening Steam and playing the game.
+Once your PC is up and running again, try opening Steam and playing the game in remote mode.
 There is a high probability that your issue will be resolved.

 Also Read: 4 Ways to Make Steam Download Faster

 By this time, if you encounter no improvement, then the problem probably lies with the game.
 In such scenarios, deleting the game and installing it again is a valid option.
 If you play an online game, then your data will be saved, but for offline games, you will have to backup all the game files before you uninstall.
 Here’s how you can properly reinstall the game without losing any data.